Jerusalem

 Where to Eat

-Azura on Haeshkol Street is a traditional Sephardi restaurant that has been serving Jerusalem for decades.
-The food is cooked overnight in heavy pots - beans, lamb, okra - and served from noon until sold out.
-Budget ILS 60 to 80 per head.
+Machneyuda in the Mahane Yehuda area is the benchmark creative Israeli restaurant.
+Loud, informal, excellent.
+Book weeks ahead.
+Azura on Haeshkol Street is a traditional Sephardi restaurant: food cooked overnight in heavy pots – beans, lamb, okra – served from noon until sold out.

 Where to Stay